grahamwwilson/QNrandom/README.md

-#QNrandom
-python code for KU QuarkNet workshop 2020
+QNrandom: python code for KU QuarkNet workshop 2020

-#Update Jul-8-2020
+Update Jul-8-2020
-#Code depending on myrandom.py marked with *.
-These should work as
-#designed from command line and Jupyter if running from folder with myrandom.py
+Code depending on myrandom.py marked with *.
+These should work as designed from command line and Jupyter if running from folder containing myrandom.py.
+I don't yet know how to get this to work with Colab.
-#but may not work in Colab.
-For Colab users, you should use the versions
-#with -NoMyRandom in the file name when working with *-applications.
+For Colab users, you should use the versions with -NoMyRandom in the file name when working with the *'d applications where the myrandom.py code is copied directly into the .py file.
-# example: Gaussian-NoMyRandom.py
+example: Gaussian-NoMyRandom.py instead of Gaussian.py

 Examples in increasing complexity